jordandalley/dispatchwrapparr/README.md

 ---

+## ‼️ Troubleshooting

-## ‼️ Garbled/Green Video for DRM streams Dispatcharr builds 0.9.0-??
+### Garbled/Green Video for DRM streams Dispatcharr builds 0.9.0-??

 There is currently an issue with decrypting DASHDRM streams since the release of Dispatcharr 0.9.0.